I did 100 pull ups a day for a week and I’ve never felt stronger than I do now

 No, to tackle muscle ups, I needed to go all in, forcing my muscles to adapt and build strength by completely overloading them.
 The process wasn't easy and I must admit, I wouldn't recommend it to people who aren't sure about their strength to start off with.
 I like a good old workout challenge, hence why I did the 10,000-swing kettlebell challenge, but when you work certain muscle groups so intensely, you must be fully aware of what you're doing and how you workout.

-That said, apart from the very beginner level, I think almost everyone would benefit from following the 'lumberjack method', which I'll explain later.
+That said, apart from the very beginner level, I think almost everyone would benefit from following the 'lumberjack method', an approach I will explain later.
 What was it like to do pull ups for 13 hours a day?
+Can doing 8 pull ups an hour really make a difference?
 How did I tackle muscle soreness?
 Would I did the pull up challenge again?
+Or any workout challenge for that matter?
 Read on to find out.

 - How to get big arms – our best tips